-At the age of 16, Gurbaksh dropped out of high school to pursue his dream as an entrepreneur and started his first company, ClickAgents.
+At the age of 16, Gurbaksh Chahal dropped out of high school to pursue his dream as an entrepreneur and started his first company, ClickAgents.
 It was one of the first ad networks focused around performance based advertising.
 Eighteen months later, he sold it for $40 million to ValueClick.

-Through its proprietary and patent-pending "Social Retargeting" technology, RadiumOne allows companies to take advantage of the ever-increasing amount of "social" data on the Internet to zero in on the consumers most likely to be receptive to their messages.
-This helps not only companies, but also potential customers, since they are presented with messages more relevant to their needs.
+After BlueLithium, Gurbaksh started his third start-up, RadiumOne.
+RadiumOne is the first real-time bidding (RTB) enabled display audience network with social and mobile capabilities.
+Through its proprietary and patent-pending social retargeting technology, RadiumOne allows companies to take advantage of the ever-increasing amount of social data on the internet to zero in on the consumers most likely to be receptive to their messages.
+This helps not only companies, but also potential customers since they are presented with messages more relevant to their needs.
 RadiumOne is headquartered in San Francisco, and is funded by several prominent Silicon Valley venture capitalists.

-In April 2010, Chahal was awarded the Leaders In Management Award and an Honorary Doctorate degree in Commercial Science from Pace University in 2010 in recognition for his career achievements as an entrepreneur.
-Much of that story Chahal himself told in his international best-selling book, "The Dream."
+In April 2010, Chahal was awarded the Leaders in Management Award and an Honorary Doctorate degree in commercial science from Pace University in 2010 in recognition for his career achievements as an entrepreneur.
+Much of that story Chahal himself told in his international best-selling book, The Dream.

-Gurbaksh's successes as an entrepreneur has also been noted in The New York Times, Entrepreneur magazine, Forbes and BusinessWeek.
-He has also been profiled on Oprah Winfrey Show, Bonnie Hunt and EXTRA.
+Gurbaksh's successes as an entrepreneur has also been noted in The New York Times, Entrepreneur magazine, Forbes, and BusinessWeek.
+He has also been profiled on Oprah Winfrey Show, Bonnie Hunt, and EXTRA.